Gradius (video game): Famicom/NES

 The first home conversion of Gradius was released for Nintendo's Famicom console on April 25, 1986, in Japan.
 Due to the hardware limitations of the Famicom, many of the level designs were simplified (the Moai stage, for example, lacked the vertical scrolling present in the arcade game), and the maximum amount of options that the player can upgrade to was reduced from four to two.
 This version added a cheat code that could be entered while the game was paused that granted the player's ship almost all the power-ups.
 This code appeared again in many later Konami games such as Contra and Life Force, ultimately becoming known as the Konami Code.
 The international version for the Nintendo Entertainment System was released in North America in December 1986.
 It was the first NES game to be released by Konami in the region and, unlike the original arcade game, the title was kept unchanged between regions.
 It was re-released as part of the Nintendo Classics service on September 19, 2018.

 The NES version was made available in arcades as a Nintendo VS. System board (under the title of VS. Gradius) and as a PlayChoice-10 cartridge.
 VS. Gradius was distributed to arcades by Nintendo.
 This version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019, distinct from their release of the original arcade version years prior.

 MSX

 The MSX version of Gradius was released on July 25, 1986, in Japan, a few months after the Famicom version.
 It was also released in Europe under the Nemesis title.
 This version changed similar to the Famicom version but adds its slew of exclusive content to make up for the downgrade.
 A new stage, the bone planet was added between the Inverted Volcano stage and the Antennoid stage, featuring exclusive enemy types.
-There also four hidden warp zones and the ability to play as the titular ship from TwinBee if the MSX version of that game is played alongside Nemesis.
+There also four hidden warp zones and the ability to play as the titular ship from TwinBee if the cartridge for the MSX version of that game is inserted in the second cartridge slot.